 The estimated manure-based biogas potential is 1,060 million m3 annually [6], of which mainly manure from pig farms has been exploited for biogas production so far, utilizing approximately 17 % of the total manure potential for energy production [7].
-In general, however, the Thai government prioritizes biogas within the agroindustrial sector [4], [5].
+In general, however, the Thai government prioritizes biogas within the agro-industrial sector [4], [5].
 Thus, large unused potential remains within the livestock sector, especially within pig farms, but also on cattle farms being a fast growing livestock sector in Thailand.

 Livestock plays an important role in Thailand as an integral part of farming and rural life, providing food, family income and employment.
 The global consumption of animal products is increasing, hereunder dairy products, and Thailand are becoming an important stakeholder on this market with 3,630,725 families being a part of the livestock sector, corresponding to 2.5 % of the GDP that reached 382.46 billion US\$ in 2012 [8].
 Milk, pork and poultry meat has shown the highest production and consumption growth rates compared to other products.
-The most important ruminant species in Thailand is still beef cattle that include native Thai cattle, crossbred cattle and a small number of purebred beef type cattle.
+The most important ruminant species in Thailand is still beef cattle that include native Thai cattle, new AEDP being launched in 2015, with the target year being 2036.
+It is expected that biogas will contribute to 600 MW from digestion of industrial and agricultural waste, and to 680 MW from digestion of napier grass [3], [4].
+Thus, in total 1,280 MW before 2036.

-Assoc.
-Prof. Rikke Lybæk (corresponding author) is with University of Roskilde, Department of Environmental, Social and Spatial Change, Roskilde, Denmark.
+Associate Prof. Rikke Lybæk (corresponding author) is with University of Roskilde, Department of Environmental, Social and Spatial Change, Roskilde, Denmark.
 Tel: +45 46742857, E-mail: rbl@ruc.dk.

-Assoc.
-Prof. Kritapon Sommart is with University of Khon Kaen, Faculty of Agriculture, Khon Kaen, Thailand.
-Tel: +66-43-202362, Email: kritapon@kku.ac.th.
+Associate Prof. Kritapon Sommart is with University of Khon Kaen, Faculty of Agriculture, Khon Kaen, Thailand.
+Tel: +66-43-202362, E-mail: kritapon@kku.ac.th.